ProbablyManuel/requiem/_drafts/Requiem-5-3-0.md

 * Orcish Light
 * Netch Leather

-They each have a unique material bonus and therefore greatly increase the variety of mid-level light armors.
+They each have a unique material bonus and therefore greatly increase the variety of mid-level light armors to provide a similar range of choices as heavy armors.
 The armors can be crafted with the respective material perk, and they are integrated into the world through loot and merchants.

-The remaining armors from the Creation Club are used to enhance visual storytelling.
+The remaining armors from the Creation Club (15 heavy and 5 light) are used to enhance visual storytelling.
 All NPCs who used to wear a custom armor in older versions of Requiem and many others who represent a prominent position or faction now boast a unique armor.

 Alongside the new armors, the unique material bonuses first introduced in Requiem 5.1.0 have been rebalanced to address current shortcomings.
 [This document]({{site.github.repository_url}}/blob/main/tools/Notes/Creation%20Club.pdf) describes the integration and most related armor tweaks in more detail.